akovalyo/42sv_Libft/README.md

 >       The ft_strcmp() function returns an integer less  than,  equal
 >       to,  or  greater than zero if s1 is found, respectively, to be
 >       less than, qto match, or be greater than s2.
+The comparison is
+>       done using unsigned characters, so that `\200' is greater than `\0'.

 ### 20. ft_strncmp